Performing Cataract Surgery

 Pros:

-• Good distance, intermediate and near vision.
+• Potentially good distance, intermediate and near vision without correction.

 • Corrects astigmatism, if necessary.